 - See reference services for more information.

-- The library has a number of resources to assist faculty, especially those who are teaching online in the fall.
+- The library has a number of resources to assist faculty, especially those who are teaching online during the 2020/2021 academic year.

 - See resources for faculty for more information.